Bjørnskinn

 Bjørnskinn is a village in Andøy Municipality in Nordland county, Norway.
 The village of Bjørnskinn lies along the southern part of the island of Andøya, about 2 km northwest of the larger village of Risøyhamn.
+The village is the site of Bjørnskinn Church which serves the southern part of Andøy Municipality.

+History

-The village is the site of Bjørnskinn Church which serves the southern part of the municipality.
-The village was also the administrative centre of the old municipality of Bjørnskinn which existed from 1924 until its dissolution in 1964.
+The village was the administrative centre of the old Bjørnskinn Municipality which existed from 1924 until its dissolution in 1964.

 Notable residents

 Notable people that were born or lived in Bjørnskinn include: